 This course was designed to provide new employees with a basic overview of issues

-pertaining to the care and use of animals at the Frederick National Lab.
+pertaining to the care and use of animals at the NCI at Frederick.
 All individuals

 listed on an Animal Study Proposal will be required to have taken this online training

 course before approval of the study will be released.

 This course was designed to provide employees with updated information on the care